rh0910/410Project/README.md

 # 410Project
-We tried
+We tried.

 # Project objective:
 Peer-to-peer communication system to exchange information about the presence of an object and whether a collision has occured with this object.
 Driving software developed with the help of java libraries and API along with the help of the @sign foundation and API.

-# Hardware equipment required for operational results:
+# Hardware equipment requirements:
 Below is the list of required hardware components needed for this project.
 It is essential to set up the equipment properly.
 The resistors and LED lights serve for debugging purposes and thus the device will work without them.